 - Add all the ingredients to a serving bowl.
 (Reserve a pinch of the parsley for garnish.)
 Stir until combined and all veggies are covered with oil and vinegar.

 - Cover with plastic wrap and place in the fridge for at least 30 minutes for the flavors to combine.

-- Top with another sprinkle of salt pepper and parsley.
+- Top the cucumber and tomato salad with another sprinkle of salt pepper and parsley.

 Can this Cucumber Salad be Made Ahead of Time?

-Yes, this Cucumber Salad can be made ahead.
+Yes, the Cucumber Salad can be made ahead.